-This Wednesday marks one year to go until the Winter Youth Olympic Games, and there is already PLENTY to get excited for.
+The Winter Youth Olympic Games are just a few months away and there is already PLENTY to get excited for.

-There's almost a sense of the Games coming home, with host city Lausanne (aka the Olympic capital) also being the home of the International Olympic Committee.
+There's almost a sense of the Games coming home, with host city Lausanne — the Olympic capital — also being the home of the International Olympic Committee.

 Crowds around the Swiss Alps will be kept enthralled by new disciplines, mixed team events and many other exciting new programme adaptions.

 Here are the new features to watch out for at Lausanne 2020.